 The Annotated Edition

-THE CROWD. by Henry Wadsworth Longfellow
+The Crowd by Henry Wadsworth Longfellow

 This brief yet powerful excerpt from Longfellow's verse drama *Christus: A Mystery* depicts the moment Jesus brings Jairus's daughter back to life.

-- Themes
+- Death

 §01Quick summary